Edna St. Vincent Millay: Early life

-Millay was born Edna Vincent Millay in Rockland, Maine, on February 22, 1892.
+Millay was born Edna Saint Vincent Millay in Rockland, Maine, on February 22, 1892.
 Her parents were Cora Lounella Buzelle, a custom hair stylist and training nurse for private families, and Henry Tolman Millay, a life insurance agent and teacher who would later become a superintendent of schools.
 Her middle name derives from St. Vincent's Hospital in New York City, where her uncle's life had been saved from an accident at sea just before her birth.
 Encouraged to read the classics at home, she was too rebellious to make a success of formal education, but she won poetry prizes from an early age.

 Edna's mother attended a Congregational church.
-In 1904, Cora officially divorced Millay's father for financial irresponsibility and domestic abuse.
+In 1904, Cora divorced Millay's father for improvidence and domestic abuse.
 They had already been separated for some years.
 Henry and Edna kept a letter correspondence for many years, but he never re-entered the family.
 Cora and her three daughters – Edna (who called herself "Vincent"), Norma Lounella, and Kathleen Kalloch (born 1896) – moved from town to town, living in poverty and surviving various illnesses.
 Cora travelled with a trunk full of classic literature, including Shakespeare and Milton, which she read to her children.
 The family settled in a small house on the property of Cora's aunt in Camden, Maine, where Millay would write the first of the poems that would bring her literary fame.
 The family's house in Camden was "between the mountains and the sea where baskets of apples and drying herbs on the porch mingled their scents with those of the neighboring pine woods."

 The three sisters were independent and outspoken, which did not always sit well with the authority figures in their lives.
 Millay's grade school principal, offended by her frank attitude, refused to call her Vincent.
 Instead, he called her by any woman's name that started with a V. At Camden High School, Millay began developing her literary talents, starting at the school's literary magazine, The Megunticook.
-At 14, she won the St. Nicholas Gold Badge for poetry, and by 15, she had published her poetry in the popular children's magazine St. Nicholas, the Camden Herald, and the high-profile anthology Current Literature.
+At 14, she won the St. Nicholas Gold Badge for poetry.
+By 15, she had published her poetry in the popular children's magazine St. Nicholas, the Camden Herald, and the high-profile anthology Current Literature.